 What is a functioning alcoholic?

-There are in fact many functional alcoholics who seem able to carry on, hold down a job and have a happy home life, despite drinking heavily.
-They may be imbibing in secret and, in effect, living a double life.
-Fully functioning alcoholics may have concealed their alcohol abuse from family, friends and colleagues for a long time, possibly even years, without any major mishaps.
-But it may only be a matter of time before it all comes out.
+There are, in fact, many people with drinking problems in the UK who seem to be able to carry on, hold down a job and have a happy home life, despite drinking heavily.
+They may be drinking in secret and, in effect, living a double life.
+A functioning alcoholic may have concealed their alcohol abuse from family, friends and colleagues for a long time, possibly even years, without any significant mishaps.

-If you are living with a functioning alcoholic, you may wonder what you can do to assist them.
+If you are living with an alcoholic partner, you may wonder what you can do to assist them or where to take an alcoholic for help.
 They are often in denial and insist they don’t need any help.
-However, there are certain signs you can look out for if you suspect a friend, loved one or colleague may have a drinking problem.
+However, there are certain signs of a functioning alcoholic you can look out for if you suspect a friend, loved one or colleague may have a drinking problem.

-Fully functioning alcoholics want to show the world everything’s ok, but if they stop drinking, they could display symptoms of alcohol withdrawal, along with experiencing changes in mood, irritability or even suicidal thoughts.
+They want to show the world everything’s ok, but if they stop drinking, they could display symptoms of alcohol withdrawal, along with experiencing changes in mood, irritability or even suicidal thoughts.